luazhizhan/learn-elm/curriculum/trainer.md

 Using User exercise, share with student the idea of Data Type files

 # Final Exercise:
-- Register a user with an API
+- Login a user with an API
 - Name, Email, Password, Gender (optional)
 - Display emall is taken error
 - Display user is registered successfully